OUR MISSION 2025-2026

 The mission of the BCBA is to ensure that the Boulder County legal community is connected and thriving.
 We work towards this mission by fostering strong support networks, delivering valuable continuing legal education and facilitating meaningful engagement with the local community.
 Our core values—community, stewardship, generosity and adaptability—guide our daily work and help ensure we make a positive impact on individuals, the legal community, and Boulder County as a whole.

-BOULDER COUNTY BAR ASSOCIATION
+BOULDER COUNTY BAR ASSOCIATION STRATEGIC PLAN

 The Mission Statement is implemented through the Strategic Plan, which is organized into the following eight sections: